-If you need a reasonable accommodation you should present a request for accommodation to [Title of Employee].
-The Company will work with you to substantiate the disability and/or request, understand the limitations that result from it and help identify potential reasonable accommodations that could overcome those limitations.
+If you need a reasonable accommodation, including the need for an accommodation relating to pregnancy, childbirth, or a related condition, you should present a request for accommodation to [Title of Employee].
+The Company will respond to the request within a reasonable time.
+The Company will work with you to substantiate the disability, limitation, and/or request, understand the limitations that result from it and help identify potential reasonable accommodations that could overcome those limitations.
 We also may request you provide medical and/or documentation to obtain further information regarding these matters.
 Cooperating with the Company by returning requested information in a timely fashion is required.

-The Company strictly prohibits any form of retaliation for making a request for reasonable accommodation.
-If you believe someone has violated this no-retaliation policy, you should bring the matter to the immediate attention of [Title of Employee].
+No employee will be disciplined, terminated, or otherwise retaliated against on the basis of their (a) requesting an accommodation or (b) using an accommodation.
+Any employee who has concerns about retaliation should contact [title] in Human Resources as soon as possible.
 Violations of this policy against retaliation may result in discipline, up to and including termination.

 Back to Table of Contents